scipy-conference/scipy_proceedings/papers/neelima_pulagam/paper.rst

 Conclusion
 ----------

 Healthy dynamics of subcellular organelles are vital to their metabolic functions.
 Identifying anomalies in the dynamics is a challenging but important task.
 In this work, we propose two approaches to classifying different cell morphologies utilizing only the last frames of videos capturing mitochondrial fusion and fission.
 One method takes the node features and applies a general statistic to make one graph level feature to serve as input for a traditional classifier.
 Another approach proposes using a graph neural network architecture to perform graph classification that take in a node feature matrix and an adjacency matrix as inputs.
 We show that both approaches are effective ways to classify between anomalous and regular mitochondria and between two different types of anomalous morphologies.
+Furthermore, we prove graph neural networks show much promise in classifying and perhaps even tracking the mitochondria and their morphologies.